MattiaCampagnolaEE3/IDGAcademyNapoli_Template/README.md

 ## First set up
 Before running the software, **only the first time**, you need to install all the required packages to ensure proper execution.
 Follow these steps:<br>

-* In the project folder in VSCode, open a new terminal (e.g. cmd is already ok)
+* Open a new terminal in the project root folder (e.g. cmd is already ok)
 * Navigate to the `backend` folder by typing
   ``` bash
   cd backend